MattLWong/CatBNB/README.md

 ### Map Search

-One of the highlight of this project was creating a map that displays all the listing in the boundaries.
-Changing in the map dimensions should trigger an AJAX request that updates the state of the application.
-Then, once updated, the listing should refresh to display information of listing on the map.
+One of the highlights of this project was creating a flexible map that displays all the listing within the containing boundaries.
+Changing in the map boundaries by dragging the cursor should instantaneously trigger an AJAX request that then updates the state of the application through Redux's reducer function.
+Then, once updated, the listings (on left) and price points should refresh to display information of listing on the map.

-What I really enjoyed was creating price points on the map.
-This was possible by creating a png file and passing in the price of each listing to the map.
+What I really enjoyed was creating specific price points on the map.
+This was possible by creating a png file (through some finagling) and passing in the price of each listing to the Google map.

-In addition, I realized that the listings on the left half took time to load, and gave incorrect information (old information as the map was updating).
-I found a way to "hide" the content with an overlay and loading gif, that way, users know that the information is being loaded from the the server.
+In addition, I realized that the listings on the left half took some time to load, and this gave incorrect information (old information as the map was updating).
+I didn't want the user to think this information was valid, so I found a way to "hide" the content with an overlay and loading gif, that way, users know that the information is being loaded from the the server.
+The overlay is removed when the search has finished updating.

 ![Map Search](/public/map.jpg)